Maintaining Your Periodontal Health

 The Problems With Gum Disease

-Gum disease is caused by bacteria, plaque, and tartar building up along and under the gum line.
-The gums will become irritated by this build-up, and eventually will become inflamed and possibly infected.
+Gum disease is caused by bacteria, plaque, and tartar buildup along and under the gum line.
+The gums will become irritated by this build-up and eventually will become inflamed and possibly infected.
 The early stage of gum disease is called gingivitis.
 Gingivitis can be treated with an improved oral hygiene routine or a professional cleaning.
 If it goes unchecked and untreated, the gum disease will worsen into periodontitis, where the built-up bacteria will get underneath the gum line.
 Your body will try to fight the inflammation, which can ultimately cause the degradation of gum tissue and the bones that support the teeth.
 The gums can begin to recede and the teeth can become loose.
 Gum disease also increases your risk of developing overall health complications like diabetes, kidney failure, heart disease, and stroke.

 Maintaining the Health of Your Gums

-Good oral hygiene that includes flossing twice a day can keep the buildup along the gums at bay.
+Good oral hygiene which includes flossing twice a day can keep the buildup along the gums at bay.
 Regular visits and cleanings with your dentist can allow for the identification of early gum disease.
 If your dentist or hygienist identifies gum disease, you may be recommended to get a deep periodontal cleaning.
 A deep cleaning involves cleaning beneath the gums and it may even involve cleaning the bones under the gums.
 These types of cleanings can lower your risk of complications from gum disease.